quchen/stackage-everything/README.md

 Stackage-Everything generator
 =============================

-tl;dr: »I want Stackage on an airplane«
+tl;dr: »I want Stackage on an airplane and I have only 3 minutes until takeoff«

-This small script generates a script to prefetch all the sources of a Stackage LTS release, so they can later be installed (including documentation) even when no internet connection is available.
+This small script generates a script to download all the sources of a Stackage LTS release, so they can later be built/installed (including documentation) even when no internet connection is available.

+A full download takes only a couple of minutes and around 60 megabytes of traffic at the time of writing this.

 So if you’ve got a long flight ahead of you, or a weekend with your Granny in Siberia, or a dive into the Mariana Trench, or even worse – a trip through the German countryside by train – this is for you.

 Usage
 -----